 We’d love to get as many people out to Plush on November 2 as we can get to support ONSLRG and to show our appreciation for the generosity of Five Eight, Last to Show First to Go, and Plush; and we’d love it if you could purchase a large pile of raffle tickets as a way of letting the prize donors know their contributions were worth it.
 However, we also are willing to accept good, old-fashioned direct contributions straight to Old North St. Louis Restoration Group.
 We can accept contributions in whatever form you’d like to send us: cash (please not through the mail, though); checks (which can be dropped off at our office or sent by mail to 2700 N. 14th Street, St. Louis, MO 63106); or by credit or debit card - either in person at our office or online via PayPal by clicking HERE now or by clicking on the image below.

 - POSTED IN

-- 13th Street Community Garden, 14th Street Mall, Art in Old North, Awards and honors, Community Gardens, Crown Candy Kitchen, Crown Square, Crown Square Businesses, Habitat for Humanity, Historic rehabs, House Tour, Infill housing, Interns, Life in ONSL, North Market Place, ONSL amenities, Old North Gallery (formerly known as Crown Village Gallery), Old North Grocery Co-op, Old North St. Louis Restoration Group, Uncategorized, sustainability
+- Art in Old North, Awards and honors, Bikes and Trails, Brickstarter, Community Gardens, Crown Candy Kitchen, Crown Square, Crown Square Businesses, Habitat for Humanity, Historic rehabs, History, House Tour, Houses for Sale, Infill housing, Interns, Iron Horse Trestle, LRA properties in ONSL, Life in ONSL, Mullanphy Emigrant Home, North City Farmers' Market, North Market Place, ONSL amenities, ONSL in the news, ONSL people, Old North Gallery (formerly known as Crown Village Gallery), Old North Grocery Co-op, Old North St. Louis Restoration Group, Outreach, Parks and green spaces, Pictures, Public Meetings, Renovation, Schools in Old North, Uncategorized, sustainability

 - 0 Comments